Employment Tribunal Costs

 As a guide only, our pricing for defending claims for unfair or wrongful dismissal (excluding attendance and advocacy costs at Employment Tribunal hearings) are:-

-We estimate these range of costs on the amount of time which will be involved in the defence of the case: the more complex the case is, the more time will be spent on it.
+We charge our costs on the basis of an hourly rate (which is currently £205 per hour plus VAT of 20%) and we estimate these range of costs on the amount of time which will be involved in the defence of the case: the more complex the case is, the more time will be spent on it.

-Factors that can make a case more complex:
+Factors that can make an employment tribunal case more complex:

 - if it is necessary to make or defend applications to amend your response/defence or to provide further information about your response/defence;